apple/foundationdb/documentation/sphinx/source/performance.rst

 The scaling graph uses a 24-machine EC2 c3.8xlarge cluster in which each machine has a 16-core processor.
 We ran a FoundationDB server process on each core, yielding a 384-process cluster for the largest test, and scaled the cluster down for each smaller test.

 Scaling is the ability to efficiently deliver operations at different scales.
 For FoundationDB, the relevant operations are reads and writes, measured in operations per sec.
 Scale is measured in the number of processes, which will usually track the number of available cores.
 FoundationDB offers scalability from partial utilization of a single core on a single machine to full utilization of dozens of powerful multi-core machines in a cluster.

+See our :ref:`known limitations <cluster-size>` for details about the limits of cluster scalability.

 Latency
 =======